Obama tells ASEAN S. China Sea ruling eases tension, builds stability

 Also wishing to strengthen U.S. ties with the regional grouping in areas such as technology and innovation that would help facilitate economic growth, Obama "expressed his supportive stance over TPP talks in the region," Werachon said, referring to the U.S.-led Trans-Pacific Partnership, a trade agreement signed by 12 countries, including Japan but not China.

-The United States was ASEAN's fourth largest trading partner last year, with total two-way trade at $212.8 billion and direct investment flow from the United States to ASEAN at $12.2 billion, making it ASEAN's third largest source of investment.
+Last year, the United States was ASEAN's fourth largest trading partner, with total two-way trade valued at $212.8 billion and direct investment flow from the United States to ASEAN at $12.2 billion, making it ASEAN's third largest source of investment.

 ==Kyodo